balrok/snakes/README.md

   * New features
     * Pages, ReferencePlace, ReferenceTransition
     * inhibitor arc from nd
+    * petrinet/place/transition have a realname attribute now
+      * will try to use the label as defined in pnml - otherwise id
+* plugin/clusters
+  * some bugs related to pnml and when no cluster was specified
+* plugin/gv
   * improved customizability of gv arcs
+  * fixed some bugs
 * pep8 style with yapf
 * No python2 support